MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-7-10-model.md

 + [Train a new model](#bkmk_NewModel)
 + [Incrementally train an existing model](#bkmk_Retrain)

 Use of this module requires authentication to an Azure storage account.

 ### <a name="bkmk_prepData"></a> Prepare the input data

 To train a model using this module, the input dataset must consist of a single text column in one of the two supported formats: **LibSVM** or **VW**.

-This doesn't mean that Vowpal Wabbit analyzes only text data, only that the features and values must be prepared in the required text file format.
+This doesn't mean that Vowpal Wabbit analyzes only text data, just that the features and values must be prepared in the required text file format.

 The data must be read from Azure storage.
 It is not possible to use [Export Data](export-data.md) to directly save the input file to Azure for use with Vowpal Wabbit, because the format requires some additional modification.
 You must ensure the data is in the correct format and then upload the data to Azure blob storage.